 Expanded eligibility for companies with 20% decline in gross receipts.
 Large employer threshold increased.

-Start a new trade or business after February 15, 2020 with <$1 million in average annual gross receipts.
+New trade or business started after February 15, 2020 with <$1 million in average annual gross receipts.

 Ways to qualify